The legal process for dealing with employment problems

 - recommendations to the employer on steps to take if you were sexually or racially harassed or treated unfairly because you were affected by family violence – for example, transferring the harasser or taking disciplinary action against them.

-If the Authority finds that your behaviour (“conduct”) contributed to the situation that led to your grievance, they can reduce the amount of any compensation awarded to you in a way that reflects your level of contribution.
+If the ERA finds that your behaviour (“conduct”) contributed to the situation that led to your grievance, they can reduce the amount of any compensation awarded to you in a way that reflects your level of contribution.

 Can I challenge the Authority’s decision if I’m unhappy with it?